appfoundry/react-native-multi-language-sample/README.md

 }
 ```

-# Sample
+# Blogpost

-A sample project with the multi-language setup as described above can be found [here](https://github.com/appfoundry/react-native-multi-language-sample/tree/master/MultiLangSampleApp).
+A blogpost of this tutorial can be found [here](https://www.appfoundry.be/blog/2017/03/27/react-native-multi-language).

 # Summary